LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Experiments

 \subsection{Installing packages}

-We run the LLM generated code in a Docker container.
+The Docker Test Agent runs the generated code in a Docker container.
 The Dockerfile for that container contains a command to install dependencies in the requirements.txt file using {\it pip}.
-We generate the requirements.txt file by scanning the generated code for import statements\footnote{In our prompt we asked the LLM to document which packages to install.
+The agent generates the requirements.txt file by scanning the generated code for import statements\footnote{In our prompt we asked the LLM to document which packages to install.
 But we found that it would make mistakes and it was a better solution to install packages based upon the import statements. }.
-This was problematic as pip would fail when installing a package that comes with the standard python distribution (such as {\it uuid} or {\it json}).
+This was problematic as {\it pip} would fail when installing a package that comes with the standard python distribution (such as {\it uuid} or {\it json}).
 To get around this problem, we omitted packages included in the Python standard library.

 In the restaurant application (Section \ref{section-restaurant}), the generated code for the authentication MS would always import the {\it jwt} package, but it required the installation of {\it pyJWT}.
 (To its credit, the LLM would note this in a comment.)
 For this and other similar issues, our code substitutes the package name in the import statement with the correct package.
-Nonetheless, as we show below and documented by other research~\cite{Package-Hallucinations-1:journals/corr/abs-2406-10279, robustimports:latendresse2025, GitChameleon:journals/corr/abs-2411-05830}, choosing the right package and version was still problematic.
+Nonetheless, as we show below and documented by other research~\cite{Package-Hallucinations-1:journals/corr/abs-2406-10279, robustimports:latendresse2025, GitChameleon:journals/corr/abs-2411-05830}, choosing the right package and version is still problematic.